German historical school

-The German Historical School of Jurisprudence is a 19th-century intellectual movement in the study of German law.
+The German historical school of jurisprudence is a 19th-century intellectual movement in the study of German law.
 With Romanticism as its background, it conceived of law as the organic expression of a national consciousness (Volksgeist).
-It stood in opposition to an earlier movement called Vernunftrecht (Rational Law).
+It stood in opposition to an earlier movement called Vernunftrecht ('rational law').

 Overview

-The Historical School is based on the writings and teachings of Gustav von Hugo and especially Friedrich Carl von Savigny.
+The historical school is based on the writings and teachings of Gustav von Hugo and especially Friedrich Carl von Savigny.
 Natural lawyers held that law could be discovered only by rational deduction from the nature of man.

-The basic premise of the German Historical School is that law is not to be regarded as an arbitrary grouping of regulations laid down by some authority.
+The basic premise of the German historical school is that law is not to be regarded as an arbitrary grouping of regulations laid down by some authority.
 Rather, those regulations are to be seen as the expression of the convictions of the people, in the same manner as language, customs and practices are expressions of the people.
 The law is grounded in a form of popular consciousness called the Volksgeist.

 Laws can stem from regulations by the authorities, but more commonly they evolve in an organic manner over time without interference from the authorities.
 The ever-changing practical needs of the people play a very important role in this continual organic development.

-In the development of a legal system, is it the professional duty of lawyers – in the sense of the division of labor in society – to base their academic work on law on ascertaining the will of the people.
-In this way, lawyers embody the popular will.
+In the evolution of a legal system, it is a lawyer’s professional duty understood within the broader social division of labour to ground scholarly work in an accurate determination of the people’s will.
+By doing so, lawyers are seen to embody that popular will.

-The German Historical School was divided into Romanists and the Germanists.
-The Romanists, to whom Savigny also belonged, held that the Volksgeist springs from the reception of the Roman law.
-While the Germanists (Karl Friedrich Eichhorn, Jakob Grimm, Georg Beseler, Otto von Gierke) saw medieval German Law as the expression of the German Volksgeist.
+The German historical school was divided into Romanists and Germanists.
+The Romanists, to whom Savigny also belonged, held that the Volksgeist springs from the reception of Roman law, while the Germanists (Karl Friedrich Eichhorn, Jakob Grimm, Georg Beseler, Otto von Gierke) saw medieval German law as the expression of the German Volksgeist.

-The German Historical School has had considerable influence on the academic study of law in Germany.
-Georg Friedrich Puchta and Bernhard Windscheid continued the Romanist vein founded by Savigny, leading to the so-called Pandektenwissenschaft which is seen as Begriffsjurisprudenz (conceptual jurisprudence).
+The German historical school has had considerable influence on the academic study of law in Germany.
+Georg Friedrich Puchta and Bernhard Windscheid continued the Romanist vein founded by Savigny, leading to the so-called Pandektenwissenschaft which is seen as Begriffsjurisprudenz ('conceptual jurisprudence').